-Inside Out Tennis was formed by Martyn Whait and Jonny Rudge in January 2008 and was originally based at Loughborough Lawn Tennis Club where Martyn had worked for around 18 years and Jonny for 3.
+Inside Out Tennis was formed as a partnership by Martyn Whait and Jonny Rudge in January 2008 and because a limited company in 2011.
+It was originally based at Loughborough LTC where Martyn had worked for around 18 years and Jonny for 3.

 The existing coaching team were maintained much to the delight of both of them and is constantly strengthened as we look to offer a more complete tennis package to the clubs they work with.
-In 2010 we were incorporated as a Limited Company and in 2011 Richard Surtees joined the company as a director.
+In 2010 we were incorporated as a Limited Company and in 2011 Richard Surtees joined the company as a director before he left in early 2014.

 We have delivered coaching at Robert Bakewell School since our inception and in March 2009 we were brought in to deliver Quorn Lawn Tennis Club's coaching programme as well.
 In 2010 Burton on the Wolds Tennis Club and Ratcliffe School also signed up with us and in 2011 we also started working with Newtown Linford Tennis Club and St Bart's Primary School in Quorn.
 In January 2012 we were brought in to deliver the coaching programme at Keyworth Tennis Club.